apache/activemq-artemis/docs/user-manual/en/diverts.md

 # Diverting and Splitting Message Flows

-ActiveMQ allows you to configure objects called *diverts* with some simple server configuration.
+Apache ActiveMQ allows you to configure objects called *diverts* with some simple server configuration.

 Diverts allow you to transparently divert messages routed to one address